pieterjanvc/seq2mgs/readme.txt

  - sampleName (optional): custom name for the different input files

  DEPENDING ON PREFERENCE EITHER
-	 - relativeAbundance: relative abundance of the file in the final metagenome (0-1).
+  - relativeAbundance: RA of the file in the final metagenome (0-1).
      The sum of all must be 1.0 if only isolates
-		The sum must be < 1 when there is a background (its RA will be calculated) OR
+     The sum must be < 1 when there is a background (RA is calculated) OR
   - coverage: The times a genome should be covered

  - genomeSize: The size of each genome in basepairs (e.g. 3.7e6) if not set or missing values, defaults to value of argument -d